-Street trees provide a number of functions within a design, the environmental benefits include providing shading, improved air quality, providing soft areas to assist in natural drainage and enhancing biodiversity.
-They also have a function in terms of our experience of a space and can effectively enclose a street to provide a human scale, provide a sense of maturity and quality, enhance character, and reinforce the nature of the street hierarchy to aid navigation.
+- 2.6.6 Street trees provide a number of functions within a design, the environmental benefits include providing shading, improved air quality, providing soft areas to assist in natural drainage and enhancing biodiversity.
+They also have a function in terms of our experience of a space and can effectively enclose a street to provide a human scale, provide a sense of maturity and quality, enhance character, and reinforce the nature of the street hierarchy to aid navigation. - 2.6.7 In accordance with Policy DM 7, major development proposals that have a frontage onto a new or existing highway of more than ten metres will only be permitted where they provide for the planting and maintenance of street trees of appropriate species at intervals appropriate to the site, except where the site's location requires a clearly building-dominated design approach that would be prejudiced by the inclusion of street trees.

-Where it is appropriate to do so, the Council will require street trees to be included in the landscape scheme, as required under Policy DM7.
-This will include new streets created within developments in appropriate circumstances and where developments front onto a street with trees in the highway already.
 Schemes should therefore include an appropriate amount of space for trees within street layouts.

-On a site specific basis Council officers will specify the number of street trees required with due consideration given to available planting space and planting distances.
-Where the highway is not within the development boundary and planting is appropriate on that frontage, a commuted payment for street tree planting will be sought through a section 106 agreement or a unilateral agreement.

-The commuted sum will be based upon the planting and establishment costs that are current on the signing date of the section 106 agreement, and will be sufficient for a thirty year period, an example for the financial year 2016-2017 is indicated appendix 3 and is based upon the minimum initial cost for a tree.
-The costs are in line with the Council's current tree contract; selection of trees will be carried out by the Council's arboricultural officer as scheduled into the Council's next planting programme.

-Widths of footpaths and carriageways should be appropriate to the streets function, and in accordance with national and local guidance including National Planning Practice Guidance on design, the Manual for streets, the city council's local Streetscape design manual and ACPO's Secured by design website.

-Policy requires that areas for vehicle movements and parking areas create convenient, safe and attractive environments rather than dominate a scheme.
+- 2.6.8 On a site specific basis Council officers will specify the number of street trees required with due consideration given to available planting space and planting distances.
+Where the highway is not within the development boundary and planting is appropriate on that frontage, a commuted payment for street tree planting will be sought through a section 106 agreement or a unilateral agreement. - 2.6.9 The commuted sum will be based upon the planting and establishment costs that are current on the signing date of the section 106 agreement, and will be sufficient for a thirty year period, an example for the financial year 2016-2017 is indicated appendix 3 and is based upon the minimum initial cost for a tree.
+The costs are in line with the Council's current tree contract; selection of trees will be carried out by the Council's arboricultural officer as scheduled into the Council's next planting programme. - 2.6.10 Widths of footpaths and carriageways should be appropriate to the streets function, and in accordance with national and local guidance including National Planning Practice Guidance on design, the Manual for streets, the city council's local Streetscape design manual and ACPO's Secured by Design website. - 2.6.11 Policy requires that areas for vehicle movements and parking areas create convenient, safe and attractive environments rather than dominate a scheme.
 Car parking requirements should be balanced with adequate landscaped areas the location and size of which should support the proposed planting.
 To maximise ecological and aesthetic benefit of landscape within parking areas, landscaped areas should be linked across a site and into site boundaries and small isolated areas of landscape should be avoided.
 Where trees are proposed in hard landscaped areas, sufficient consideration will need to be given to tree pit design to support the tree root volume requirements and protection of surrounding hard landscaped areas from root damage.
 There are a variety of proprietary products on the market that may assist in helping to achieve good and sustainable growing conditions for trees.